Bee Balm at Tapestry Community. Photo by Dottie Head

 Sign me up

 To sign up for certification online and pay with a credit card, click the button above.
-Please note that you must join Atlanta Audubon Society in order to be certified as a wildlife sanctuary.
+Please note that you must be a current member of Atlanta Audubon (individual membership or higher) in order to be certified as a wildlife sanctuary.
 If you are not a current member, please select the registration option that includes a membership.
 The cost of a one-year membership is included in the large property certification fees.

-If you would prefer to mail in your application and a check, please download the application from our website and mail to Atlanta Audubon Society, 4055 Roswell Road, Atlanta, GA 30342.
+If you would prefer to mail in your application and a check, please download the application from our website and mail to Atlanta Audubon, 4055 Roswell Road, NE, Atlanta, GA 30342.
 Click here for an application.

 Need some help?

-These websites offer helpful advice on creating your own backyard habitat:
+Here are some websites and other resources for creating your own backyard habitat: